 Sometimes, I put away my phone and concentrate my attention entirely on my son and; sometimes I get caught up in reading posts about being a mother while ignoring my child wholly.

 Sometimes I lay my son on the bed for a rest, and I am scarily productive: blog articles are written, laundry folded, dishes washed; occasionally I bring my son to bed with me, and we sleep for an unfruitful two hours, waking up to a heap of unfinished to-dos.

 Sometimes I do not give a flying f$*k what each other mother is doing because I am confident in my own new motherhood; sometimes I cannot help but compare my thighs into those on the skinnier mom in the checkout line or get insecure over the family holiday to Jamaica another mother can afford that we may not.

 Sometimes, I feel fortunate that I get to stay home with my son every day; sometimes I want someone wanted me for anything more pressing than or cutting bits of food into bite-sized bits or unearthing a block that’s trapped under the coffee table.

 I am a mommy of contradictions; at any given time, I am an unconventional mother to my son than I was just minutes before.
 I’m inconsistent and flawed, inept and competent, a thousand distinct colors splashed on the same canvas.

 But, even in my moments of incompetence, of laziness, or just plain not-getting-it-right, I am forever a good mother.
 And so are you.

-Now if your child eats red dye #7 and you find a Facebook conversation about Ryan Gosling more interesting than your baby and you lose your temper because someone walked in on you in the bathroom for the 10th time today.
-Even then, you’re still a good mom; you’re just not a perfect one.
-But everyone gets it perfectly right.
-Sometimes.
+Now if your child eats red dye and you notice a Facebook talk about Ryan Gosling more intriguing than your infant, and you lose your temper as someone walked in on you in the bathroom many times in a day.
+Even then, you’re still a fantastic mom; you are just not a perfect one.
+But everybody gets it perfectly right…sometimes.